Code-Institute-Submissions/ms1-the_rolls/README.md

 - **[Google Fonts](https://fonts.google.com/about)** Used for all of the fonts that appear on the site.

-- **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)** Used extensively to test the responsiveness and test the site.
+- **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)** Used extensively to test the responsiveness of the site.

 - **[Google maps](https://www.google.com/maps/d/u/1/?hl=en)**.
 Used for the embedded map.